The following are biographies of our Trustees and of some of our best-known Council members.

-Actress and singer, Dame Patricia Routledge made her professional stage debut at the Liverpool Playhouse in 1952, and her Broadway debut in How’s the World Treating You in 1966.
+Patricia made her professional stage debut at the Liverpool Playhouse in 1952 and her Broadway debut in How’s the World Treating You in 1966.
 In 1968, she won the Tony Award for Best Actress in a Musical for her role in Darling of the Day.
 Other theatre credits include Candide – for which she won the 1988 Olivier Award for Best Actress in a Musical.

-On television, she appeared as Kitty in Victoria Wood As Seen On TV (1985-86), in Alan Bennett’s A Woman of No Importance (1982) and in Talking Heads (1988).
+On television she appeared as Kitty in Victoria Wood As Seen On TV (1985-86), in Alan Bennett’s A Woman of No Importance (1982) and Talking Heads (1988).
 For the latter, she was nominated for the British Academy Television Award for Best Actress.
-For her role as Hyacinth in BBC comedy series Keeping Up Appearances (1990-1995), she received two further BAFTA nominations.
+For her role as Hyacinth in BBC comedy series Keeping Up Appearances (1990-1995) she received two further BAFTA nominations.
 She also starred as Hetty Wainthropp in the BBC television series Hetty Wainthropp Investigates (1995-99).

 Her film roles include To Sir, with Love (1967) and Don’t Raise the Bridge, Lower the River (1968).